ESousa97/gologaggregator/README.md

 - [x] In-memory indexing with search and filtering
 - [x] Structured Query API
 - [x] Disk persistence and log rotation
-- [ ] Web Interface for real-time visualization (Dashboard)
-- [ ] Support for exports to S3/ElasticSearch

 ## Contributing